Whats Wrong with Economics

-Notice that, that in this case, money is leaving the system and goes into a sort of black hole.
-Of course, this would be nonsense.
-Of there would be no point in putting money under a mattress if it was to stay there for ever.
-In practice, money that is taken out, eventually returns as other forms of income such as interest, dividends, rent etc.
+Notice that, in this case, money is leaving the system and goes into a sort of black hole.
+Of course, in this case, this would be nonsense.
+There would be no point in putting money under a mattress if it was to stay there for ever.
+In practice, money that is taken out of this system, eventually returns as other forms of income such as interest, dividends, rent etc.

 This is shown in fig 3

 If the demand for goods is reduced it can lead to a reduction in wages that will reduce the demand for goods still further.
 Usually this is countered, to some extent, by several factors including increases in productivity and the creation of credit.